sushant00/NSS/Assignment1/netfilter_kern_mod/README.rst

 Description
 ===========
 This kernel module captures the packet and identifies the type of TCP reconnaissance performed.
-	Following type of TCP reconnaissance are detected:
+Following type of TCP reconnaissance are detected

 1. Xmas Scan
 2. Null Scan
 3. Syn Scan
 4. Ack Scan
 5. Fin Scan

 Get Started